Travillion/cleanvid/README.md

 # cleanvid

+This is my personal fork to make my workflow a little more efficient.
+So far, I have updated the naming convention for the scrubbed SRT file and the EDL file so they work automatically with my playback software, and I have modified the EDL file to use HH:MM:SS.sss timestamps instead of S.sss.
+This just makes it easier for me to reference between the SRT and EDL files when I am customizing the mutes or skips.
+My usage is to only generate scrubbed SRT and EDL files (that is, I don't do any transcoding or create files for PlexAutoSkip).
+I don't believe my modifications have broken any of that functionality, but I also haven't tested it since I don't use those features.

+See the banners below for links to the original author/work.

 [![Latest Version](https://img.shields.io/pypi/v/cleanvid)](https://pypi.python.org/pypi/cleanvid/) [![Docker Image](https://github.com/mmguero/cleanvid/workflows/cleanvid-build-push-ghcr/badge.svg)](https://github.com/mmguero/cleanvid/pkgs/container/cleanvid)

 **cleanvid** is a little script to mute profanity in video files in a few simple steps: